-On SpaceX’s ninth Starlink mission CarboNIX, Exolaunch’s newly developed zero-shock separation system, successfully deployed three Planet SkySats microsatellites into low Earth orbit.
-Falcon 9 lifted on June 13th at 5:21am from Cape Canaveral Air Force Station in Florida, carrying three SkySats as a rideshare payload.
-Each 110 kilogram SkySat was mounted on top of the Starlink stack using the CarboNIX systems, and was later deployed by them into an exceptionally stable attitude.
+On SpaceX’s ninth and eleventh Starlink mission CarboNIX, Exolaunch’s newly developed zero-shock separation system, successfully deployed a total of six Planet SkySat microsatellites into low Earth orbit.
+Falcon 9 lifted off on 13th June and 18th August from Cape Canaveral Air Force Station in Florida, carrying three SkySats on each mission as a rideshare payload.
+Each 110 kilogram SkySat was mounted on top of the Starlink stack using the CarboNIX system, and was later deployed by them into an exceptionally stable orbit.

 The unique CarboNIX pusher arm system ensured that there was near-zero tumble after separation.
-With CarboNIX, the average tip-off rate is less than 1 deg/s, and no axis exceeds 2 deg/s, regardless of how mass is distributed across the payload satellite.
-Using the traditional separation systems, satellites can tumble on the order of 20 deg/s, and it is incumbent on the satellite attitude control system to reduce this rotation rate and regain control of the satellite orientation.
+CarboNIX on the 18th August launch gave an average tip-off rate that was less than 0.5 deg/s, and no axis exceeded 1.10 deg/s, regardless of how mass was distributed across the payload satellite.
+Using traditional separation systems, satellites can tumble on the order of 20 deg/s or greater, and it is incumbent on the satellite attitude control system to reduce this rotation rate and regain control of the satellite’s orientation.

-This launch marked the first time SpaceX has accommodated rideshare payloads on its Starlink missions.
-And this was the first commercial use of CarboNIX after its successful qualification in space in 2019.
+The June 13th launch marked the first time SpaceX has accommodated rideshare payloads on its Starlink missions.
+Both launches mark the commercial use of CarboNIX after being successfully qualified in space in 2019.

-Watch the video of SkySats being deployed with CarboNIX into a sun-synchronous orbit on Falcon 9 (Credit: SpaceX)
+Read Planet’s story of completing the SkySat constellation.
+Watch both videos of the SkySats being deployed with CarboNIX into a low Earth orbit from Falcon 9.

 images © 2020 Planet, SpaceX